 This paper consists of a dictation (140-160 words) and it carries 30 marks.
 All proper nouns are written on a blackboard/whiteboard or spelt out in French before the commencement of the exam.
 All punctuation marks are dictated in French.
 The Dictation passage is read out once through.
 Then, it is dictated in breath groups of words and each breath group is repeated once.
 At the end of the dictation, the passage is read through once again.
 Five minutes are then allowed for revision.
-These 5 minutes over, the papers are collected.
+When these 5 minutes are over, the papers are collected.